cdietrich/xtext-languageserver-example/README.md

 ## Installing to VS Code

 - `code mydsl-0.0.1.vsix` (in vscode-extension)
-or
+- this requires a separate server started via fat jar (see below) or
 - `code mydsl-sc-0.0.1.vsix` (in vscode-extension-self-contained)
+- this is selfcontained

+File Open inside VS Code does basically the same.

 ## Building FAT Jar